asta12/dh2642-project/USER_EVALUATION.md

 # User Evaluation

 Everyone in our group choose one person and did a user evaluation in the form of a think aloud evaluation.
 We have added the label "User Evaluation" on every issue that addresses any of the feedback we recieved in this process.
-At the bottom of this document you can see images of our application before and after user evaluation.
+At the bottom of this document you can see a selection of images of our application before and after user evaluation.

 ## Feedback